Archive for the ‘Uncategorized’ Category

 - This is the pgAdmin console.
 You should see one database and tweleve login/group roles.

 The foregoing walked you through the installation of PostgreSQL, the connector libraries and pgAdmin utility.
+Next, you have to make it real with configuration, which sets up the tablespace, database, and connectivity.
 I hope it helps those who would like to see the installation steps.

 Oracle Container User